hokoo/cf7-telegram/readme.txt

 Use for customizing markdown tag set.

 Constant <code>WPFC7TG_BOT_TOKEN</code>.
-Use for define the bot token value in the programm files.
+Use for define the bot token value in the program files.

 This plugin uses [API Telegram](https://core.telegram.org/api "Telegram docs") and makes remote HTTP-requests to Telegram servers for sending your notifications.